chris-caballero/Skip-Gram-Implementation/README.md

 #### Vector Movement Animation

 The animation below visualizes the convergence of word vectors based on the word distributions in the toy corpus.
-As the training progresses, various semantic relationships start to emerge.
+As the training progresses, various semantic relationships start to emerge - this is significantly more evident in large scale efficient implementations of the Skip-Gram model.

 <img src="visualizations/vector_movement.gif" alt="Vector Movement Animation" width="400">